 These versatile tools have endless uses.
-It just depends on the strength of the motor and the kind of blade wheel you’re using.
-Here are the things you can do:
+It just depends on the strength of the motor and the kind of blade wheel you’re using. pneumatic die grinder work for:

-- Sharpening and polishing metals and metal tools such as shovels
+- Sharpening and polishing metals (by metal cutting wheels) and metal tools such as shovels

 - Cleaning metals